* For 2023, the prices are $350 for a small share and $650 for a full share.

-* For 2017, I am planning to run two pick-ups: one boxed-style at Living Stones Academy (1415 Lyon NE) in Grand Rapids on Wednesday evenings between 4:30 and 6:30 p.m., and another flexible market-style at the farm in Coopersville on Thursday evenings between 5:00 and 7:00 p.m.
+* For 2023, I am planning on running two pick-ups: one boxed-style at Living Stones Academy in Grand Rapids on Wednesday evenings between 4:30 and 6:30 p.m., and another flexible market-style at the farm in Coopersville on Thursday evenings between 5:00 and 7:00 p.m.

-* Depending on the weather, the season will run from sometime in the beginning of June through sometime in the end of October, which almost certainly will yield at least twenty and as many as twenty-two weeks of produce.
+* Depending on the weather, the season runs from sometime in mid-June through sometime in the end of October, which almost certainly will yield at least twenty and as many as twenty-two weeks of produce.

-* Your share also includes invitations to two on-farm events for members to celebrate with one another the beginning and conclusion of the season.
+* Shares also include invitations to two on-farm events for members to celebrate with one another the beginning and conclusion of the season.

 Frequently Asked Questions

 What is Community Supported Agriculture?

 Briefly explained, Community Supported Agriculture (or CSA) is a farming model where the farmer early in the year offers shares, which interested people purchase in return for a portion of fresh, local, and seasonal produce each week throughout the growing season.
 Local Harvest provides a thorough description of the CSA model on their website, and I encourage you to read it.

 What are the benefits of joining a CSA?

 People join CSAs for many different reasons.
 Here are just three of them:

 Do it for the food.
 Since the vegetables are grown locally and come to the members about as fresh as possible, they have a high nutritional value.
 Further, since sustainable and natural farming methods build the health of the soil, the produce grown it it is nutritionally dense, as well as more flavorful.
 The CSA shares also contain a large variety of vegetables, some of which are a little unusual, and many people enjoy experiencing these new tastes.